sqlhabit/sql-mdn-docs/pages/how_to_emulate_to_char_function_in_mysql.md

 see_also_pages:
   - name: to_char() function in SQL
     url: /mdn/to-char
+  - name: How to emulate to_char() function in BigQuery
+    url: /mdn/how-to-emulate-to-char-function-in-bigquery
 ---

 The [`to_char()` function](/mdn/to-char) is super flexible: it lets you format both **dates** and **numbers** into human-friendly strings.
 It looks something like this: